How to apply for on-dossier certification

 - Reference letters from three (3) of your clients or employers which confirm that you have the experience required in the eligibility criteria.
 These individuals must be different from your sponsors.
 Copies are accepted.

-- Sponsor letters from three (3) certified translators who have accepted to support your application, if possible.
+- Sponsor letters from three (3) certified court interpreters who have accepted to support your application, if possible.

-- Each sponsor must be a certified translator in the same language combination for which you seek to become certified.
+- Each sponsor must be a certified court interpreter in the same language pair for which you seek to become certified.

 - Each sponsor must be a member of ATIO or be a certified member of another provincial association under CTTIC or with OTTIAQ.